alvinqingxing/chuck-norris-api/README.md

 # Chuck Norris Joke API

-The **Chuck Norris Joke API** can be accessed through the terminal:
+The **Chuck Norris Joke API** can be accessed through the [Random Chuck Norris Joke Generator](https://alvinlim.me/chuck-norris-front/).

+It can also be accessed through the terminal:

 All jokes: